-- 15.15 External examiners are required to report annually to Academic Council, using the appropriate proforma, to provide informative comment and recommendations on: - the academic standards set for awards, in relation to external reference points - $\circ\;$ the assessment process in relation to modules and programmes to which they have been appointed - $\circ\,$ the comparability of academic standards and the achievements of students in the university with those in other UK higher education institutions - $\circ~$ good practice and innovation relating to learning, teaching and assessment - o opportunities to enhance the quality of the learning opportunities provided to students. - 15.16 External examiners are required to submit an electronic copy of their report via email, due by the 31 August each year.
-No fees will be paid to an external examiner until the report has been received. - 15.17 External examiners' reports will be discussed with relevant staff and student representatives, and may be made available to students, in full, at their request.
-A response will be sent by the Faculty to each external examiner, addressing the issues raised in the report. - 15.18 Quality Assurance and Enhancement Committee will receive an annual analysis of all external examiners' reports to consider recurrent and institutional-level issues.
+- 15.15 External examiners are required to report annually to Academic Council, using the appropriate proforma, to provide informative comment and recommendations on: - o the academic standards set for awards, in relation to external reference points - the assessment process in relation to modules and programmes to which they have been appointed - the comparability of academic standards and the achievements of students in the university with those in other UK higher education institutions - o good practice and innovation relating to learning, teaching and assessment - o opportunities to enhance the quality of the learning opportunities provided to students. - 15.16 External examiners are required to submit an electronic copy of their report via email, due by 31 August each year.
+No fees will be paid to an external examiner until the report has been received. - 15.17 External examiners' reports will be discussed with relevant staff and student representatives, and will be made available to students.
+A response will be sent by the Faculty to each external examiner, addressing the issues raised in the report.